Written by Editor

 Our second piece, written by Gina Tam, explores linguistic hierarchies and Mandarin promulgation.
 Tam discusses how PRC language policy today reflects a long-established state-driven emphasis on the political, cultural, and linguistic hierarchy between Chinese fangyan (dialect) and the Chinese national language.

-In our third piece, written by Bendi Tso takes a look at minority education in eastern cultural Tibet under the KMT regime.
+In our fourth piece, written by Bendi Tso takes a look at minority education in eastern cultural Tibet under the KMT regime.
 Tso discusses how the development of modern education in Labrang and Chone, two historically important political and cultural centres for Tibetans in Amdo, demonstrates how the KMT attempts to consolidate state power in the frontier regions.

 In our final piece, Coraline Jortay takes a look at pronoun politics in the late Republican period/early PRC.
 Jortay focuses on how and why particular formulations of gender pronouns were forbidden after the establishment of the PRC, and how this reflected and was informed by ideas and practices from pre-1949 era.